 There are no regulations or case law regarding hyperlinking in Argentina.
 We believe that providing a hyperlink to a third-party’s website could in certain cases make Enron liable for such website’s content.
 This might also occur in case of “deeplinking” if it were not clearly determined who is providing the relevant information or advertising, which may also result in possible unfair competition or passing of liability.

 Although Enron could take different actions directed to diminish or exclude its liability for providing on its web page a hyperlink to an outside web page, as explained above, no assurance can be given that these actions will completely exclude such liability.
+[Is there any way the risks here be passed on to the counterparty or limited in any way?]

 Basically, Enron should insert appropriate warning and/or disclaimer language.
 Enron could also obtain, if possible, a “hold harmless” agreement from the web page’s third party entity as to the above referred liability.
 Enron should also obtain and/or ensure that the third party website has obtained all necessary licenses and authorizations to use trademarks and intellectual property contained therein.
+[Based on the statement above what does this give us?

 It would also be advisable to clarify that linked material is provided only for the traders convenience.
+[Can we specify this in the ETA?]

 9. Tax issues